 Where Did Things Go Wrong?
 (Judges 19-21)

-Any father here who has a daughter understands that no matter what happens, that daughter will always be your little girl.
+Any father with a daughter knows that no matter what, she will always be his little girl.
 The other thing you know if you have a daughter is that no guy will ever be good enough for her.
 My apologies to the men out there, but that's just life.
 That's the way it always has been and always will be.

 I wish I could say that my daughter was completely innocent.
 The truth is that she had done some things I'm not proud of.
 But if you knew her husband, well he had his issues too.